PetterKraabol/Twitch-Chat-Downloader/docs/formats.md

 ### Special Formats

-`SRT` and `SSA/ASS` are special formats that require scripting for proper formatting.
+Formats such as `irc`, `srt` and `ssa/ass` are special formats that require scripting for proper formatting.
 If you want to make your own special format, you may look at how these are made within the `formats` folder.